testfiesta/tacotruck/README.md

 ## <a name="local-development">🏠 Local Development</a>

-Follow the docs to [Set Up Your Local Development Environment](https://docs.testfiesta.com/tacotruck/community/contributions#setup) to contribute to the framework and documentation.
+Follow our [Contributing Guide](.github/CONTRIBUTING.md) to set up your local development environment and start contributing to the framework and documentation.

 ## <a name="follow-us">🔗 Follow Us</a>